 Sometimes places surprise you.
 When my friend offered to buy me dinner I was excited.
 When she mentioned it was at a Marriott hotel, I was less so.

-I mean really, have you ever had dinner at Gaucho or the Hawksmoor and had steak leftover?
-Whether you bring it home or not, however, might be the question.
+I mean really, have you ever had dinner at Gaucho or the Hawksmoor and not had steak left over?
+Whether you bring it home or not might be the better question.

 With a sunny weekend ahead, I needed inspiration, even though grilling season really only just began.

 Every Londoner knows about Smithfield’s carnivorous heritage.
 With the 800 year-old meat market at its heart, and a history enriched by a reputation for hosting the greatest cloth fairs, lavish jousting tournaments and even the odd execution of heretic.

 Bored housewives around the world are rating recipes so YOU can find the best marinade.

 Sometimes, the best ideas are the simplest.
 Le Relais de Venise embodies that spirit by taking a formula that has worked in Paris for more than 50 years, where customers come to enjoy one meal: a green salad with walnuts dressed with mustard vinaigrette followed by steak frites, served with a secret sauce.